solana-labs/solana/book/src/transaction-api.md

 A `Transaction` is signed by using an ed25519 keypair to sign the serialization of the `message`.
-The resulting signature is placed at the index of `signatures` matching the index of the keypair's pubkey in `account_keys`.
+The resulting signature is placed at the index of `signatures` matching the index of the keypair's public key in `account_keys`.

 ### Transaction Serialization